Finding Hall blockers by matrix scaling: Introduction

-It is an interesting future research to extend the present results to {\em operator scaling}~\cite{Franks2018, GGOW,OperatorScaling_survey,Gurvits04}--- a quantum generalization of matrix scaling to totally positive operators.
-The Sinkhorn algorithm is generalized to the {\em operator Sinkhorn algorithm} (or {\em Gurvitz algorithm})~\cite{Gurvits04}.
+It is an interesting future research to extend the present results to {\em operator scaling}~\cite{Franks2018, GGOW,OperatorScaling_survey,Gurvits04}--- a quantum generalization of matrix scaling to completely positive operators.
+The Sinkhorn algorithm is generalized to the {\em operator Sinkhorn algorithm} (or {\em Gurvits algorithm})~\cite{Gurvits04}.
 A recent important result~\cite{GGOW} is that this algorithm can decide the (doubly stochastic) scalability in polynomial time, which is viewed as a generalization of the above-mentioned perfect matching testing by matrix scaling.
-A Hall blocker, a certificate for nonscalability in this setting, is a certain vector subspace (called an {\em shrunk subspace}).
-It is a natural question whether the operator Sinkhorn algorithm can find a Hall blocker for the nonscalable case.
+A Hall blocker, a certificate for nonscalability in this setting, is a certain vector subspace (called a {\em shrunk subspace}).
+It is a natural question whether the operator Sinkhorn algorithm can find a Hall blocker for nonscalable case.
 This may need to characterize the limits of the operator Sinkhorn algorithm, which is raised as an open problem in \cite{OperatorScaling_survey}.
 Although the operator Sinkhorn algorithm is interpreted as alternating minimization for the capacity in this setting, a divergence minimization interpretation is unknown; see \cite{MatsudaSoma2020} for a progress in this direction.
 We hope that our results will be useful for tackling these problems.

+After we finished the first version of this paper, Franks, Soma, and Goemans~\cite{FGS2022} succeeded, with avoiding these problems, to modify the operator Sinkhorn algorithm so that it obtains a shrunk subspace in polynomial time.
+In \cite[Section 3.1]{FGS2022}, they presented the matrix scaling specialization of their modified algorithm, and gave a procedure of constructing a Hall blocker from their modified geometric programming formulation.
+In the revision, we examine and adapt their argument for the original formulation, and obtained the $O(n^2 \log n)$ bound by additional analysis of iteration complexity.

-\paragraph{Organization.} In Section~\ref{sec:matrixscaling}, we summarize basic facts on matrix scaling.
+\paragraph{Organization.} In Section~\ref{sec:matrixscaling}, we summarize basic facts on matrix scaling with emphasis on nonscalable case.
 In Section~\ref{sec:limit}, we provide a polymatroid-based analysis on the limit of the Sinkhorn algorithm.
-In Section~\ref{sec:finding}, we present our algorithm and prove its validity.
+In Section~\ref{sec:finding}, we present our algorithms and prove the correctness.

 \paragraph{Notation.} For an positive integer $n$, let $[n] := \{1,2,\ldots,n\}$.
 Let $\RR$ denote the set of real numbers.
 For a vector $p \in \RR^n$ and subset $X \subseteq [n]$, let $p(X) := \sum_{i \in X}p_i$.
 For a subset $X \subseteq [n]$, let ${\bf 1}_{X} \in \RR^n$ denote the 0,1-vector defined by $({\bf 1}_{X})_i=1 \Leftrightarrow i \in X$.
 The all one vector ${\bf 1}_{[n]}$ is simply denoted by ${\bf 1}$.